 - The highest seen by for a conversation in the same community as the selected thread.

-- Number of likes of the selected conversation, compared with the community average likes (blue bar) and company average likes (orange).
+- The number of likes of the selected conversation, compared with the community average likes (blue bar) and company average likes (orange).

 - The highest likes for conversations across the organization.